aaronwlee/attain/README.md

 __Make Sure__: If you already load the previous version, you have to reload this module by `--reload` (may have a problem) or directly get into `C:\Users\${userName}\AppData\Local\deno\deps\https` folder and delete.

 *Current* - ***0.2*** - *(feat)*: [aaronwlee](https://github.com/aaronwlee)
+* Enhanced the parser plugin to load the body as well as the search params.
 * Implemented static file serve middleware plugin.
 * Embedded the URL parameters parser.
 * Moved all plugins to the `mod.ts`.